Copywriting Exercise: Write a Restaurant Radio Commercial

 - Ads Of The World

 You should also remember that radio is a medium that inspires people to use their imaginations.
 A great comment heard in many agencies is "you have an unlimited visual budget" when you write a radio ad.
 Tell people they're going to the moon in a rocket ship shaped like a giant basketball.
 You never have to build it, merely suggest it with copy and sound effect.
 So, keep that in mind when you write.
 Think big, and you can go big.

-Spencer's has bought ad time during the 5-7 p.m. drive home.
-Radio spots will air during this time to entice families to skip dinner at home but still have a home cooked meal at the restaurant.
+Ad's Focus: Spencer's has bought ad time during the 5-7 p.m. drive home.
+Radio spots will air during this time to entice families to skip making dinner at home but still have a home-cooked meal at the restaurant.
 Parents on the go can come to the new drive-through window they've named Spencer's Express.

-Children under 12 always eat free when dining at the restaurant.
-Fridays are all you can eat buffet style from 7 p.m. to 9 p.m.
+Special Promotions: Children under 12 always eat free when dining at the restaurant.
+Fridays are all you can eat buffet style from 7-9 p.m.
 And with the new drive-through window comes another new deal - order any two adult meals, you get a free dessert.

-- Two ads will air during the 5-7 p.m. time slot so Spencer's would like two different versions of ads playing off of each other.
+- Two ads will air during the 5-7 p.m. time slot so Spencer's would like two different versions of the ad playing off of each other.
 However, each ad should stand on its own in case the listener only hears one.

-- Spencer's guarantees fresh food to you within 5 minutes of ordering, or it's free.
+- Spencer's guarantees fresh food to you within five minutes of ordering, or it's free.